ConceptaNjolima/MyTNTResources/Week 1/[PM1.0] Intro to PM and design thinking.md

 ## Learning objectives
 * TNTs will understand the role of PM in in the engineering lifecycle.
 * TNTs will learn design thinking methodolgy.
-* TNTs will be able to view the upcomming problem statement through the design thinking lens.
+* TNTs will be able to view the product problem statement through the design thinking lens.

 ## Time required and pace
 Total time: 50 min